 The Building Regulations: Sound insulation testingNoise or vibration from neighbouring premises can be intrusive or annoying.
 That's why the Building Regulations set out minimum performance requirements to limit noise transmitted through walls and floors.

 There are standard tests to measure the sound insulation between rooms or houses, and The requirements for walls and floors cover the resistance to transmission of airborne sound from room to room.
 Additional requirements for floors cover the sound generated by impacts and footfalls in upstairs rooms and heard in rooms below.
 A special tapping machine is used in testing floors.

-Document E’ of the Building Regulations came into force.
-This requires
+Document E’ of the Building Regulations requires new or refurbished

 ISVR Consulting is ANC registered and able to undertake the necessary tests and assessments to check compliance with the airborne noise requirements of the Building Regulations.
 ISVR Consulting can also assist in the preparation of remedial schemes where the existing construction is found wanting.